Mahdi-hasan-shuvo/CSE-Merto/README.md

    ```bash
    git clone https://github.com/Mahdi-hasan-shuvo/CSE-Merto.git
    ```
-   *(Then navigate to the `CSE-62/Structured_programming` folder)*
+   *(Navigate to the `CSE-62` directory and select your subject)*

 2. **Browse content:**
-   - Open assignments for your homework.
+   - Choose your subject.
-   - Read notes for quick revision.
-   - Check code samples for learning syntax and logic.
+   - Open assignments, notes, or code samples as needed.

 3. **Contribute:**
-   - Fork the repo.
-   - Add your assignment or resource.
-   - Create a pull request!
+   - Fork the repo, add your files, and submit a pull request!

 ---

 ## 📝 Contributing

-Contributions are always welcome!
+Contributions are highly encouraged!
-Please follow the structure above when adding new materials.
+To keep things organized, please follow the subject-folder structure.

-- **Assignments:** Place each in its respective folder.
+- **Assignments:** Place each assignment in the relevant subject’s folder.
-- **Notes:** Add markdown files summarizing lectures.
+- **Notes:** Summarize lectures and important concepts in markdown files.
-- **Codes:** Provide clear examples with comments.
+- **Codes:** Provide well-commented code samples or solutions.
-- **Resources:** Share helpful guides, links, or PDFs.
+- **Resources:** Add useful PDFs, guides, or external links.

 ---

-## 🤔 Why Structured Programming?

-Structured programming is a systematic approach to programming that improves code readability, maintainability, and reliability.
-This course focuses on:
+## 🌟 Subjects Guide

+- **Structured Programming:** Learn algorithmic thinking, control structures, and modular programming.
+- **BEE:** Explore electrical circuits, basic electronics, and engineering principles.
+- **C Programming:** Practice programming fundamentals and syntax in C.
-- Basics of algorithms and flowcharts
+- **Physics:** Study mechanics, electromagnetism, and more.
-- Control structures: sequence, selection, iteration
-- Modular code: functions/procedures
-- Best practices in coding

 ---

 ## 📣 Upcoming Updates

-- New assignments and solutions
+- More assignments and solutions for each subject.
-- More lecture summaries
+- Additional lecture notes and revision guides.
-- Advanced code examples and exercises
+- Expanded code sample library.

 ---